graycenw/academic-kickstart/content/authors/admin/_index.md

 title: Graycen Wheeler
 role: Research assistant, Department of Biochemistry
 avatar_filename: avatar.png
-bio: Graycen Wheeler is a biochemist, a podcast host, a writer, a novice mountain biker, an RPG enthusiast, a crossword doer, and a cat person.
+bio: Graycen Wheeler is a science writer, a podcast host, a biochemist, a novice mountain biker, an RPG enthusiast, a crossword doer, and a cat person.
 interests:
   - Cancer biology